 Portage is a somewhat small city located in the state of Wisconsin.
-With a population of 10,382 people and three constituent neighborhoods, Portage is the 86th largest community in Wisconsin.
+With a population of 10,399 people and three constituent neighborhoods, Portage is the 86th largest community in Wisconsin.

-The per capita income in Portage in 2010 was $22,573, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $90,292 for a family of four.
+The per capita income in Portage in 2018 was $26,723, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $106,892 for a family of four.
 However, Portage contains both very wealthy and poor people as well.

+Portage is a somewhat ethnically-diverse city.
 The people who call Portage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portage residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portage include Irish, Norwegian, Polish, and English.
+Important ancestries of people in Portage include German, Irish, Norwegian, Polish, and English.